Ozzie Albies Player Props: Braves vs. White Sox

 Ozzie Albies At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 54th, his on-base percentage ranks 98th, and he is 14th in the league in slugging.
+- Among qualified hitters in MLB play, he ranks 51st in batting average, 93rd in on-base percentage, and 13th in slugging.

+- Albies is batting .316 during his last outings and is on a four-game hitting streak.

-- Albies has driven in a run in 37 games this season (41.1%), including 19 games with more than one RBI (21.1%).
-He has also driven in three or more of his team's runs in eight contests.
+- Albies has driven in a run in 37 games this year (40.7%), including 19 games with more than one RBI (20.9%).
+He has also driven home three or more of his team's runs in eight contests.

-- He has scored in 41 games this season (45.6%), including multiple runs in nine games.
+- In 46.2% of his games this season, he has scored at least once.
+And he's had nine games with multiple runs (9.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.